robert-rc2i/ptq-client-webapp/README.md

 4. Step 4 - Run the HTTP server to serve Ptq-Client-Webapp to your local network
 5. Step 5 - Access the Ptq-Client-Webapp from your mobile device

-### Option 2 - Step 1: Running Pianoteq to enable JSONRPC
+### Option 2 - Step 1: Running Pianoteq with JSONRPC enabled
 For our application to work, you need to make sure that you have enable JSONRPC when launching Pianoteq.
 Here is some example on how to do it below.

 * On Mac - `open /Applications/Pianoteq\ 8/Pianoteq\ 8.app --args --serve ip.address.of.device:8081`